 Ravi will be required to use multiple Form 16 given by two employers to file the returns for the fiscal year 2020-2021.

-Yes and no. Yes because multiple form 16 are required to collate your income earned and TDS deducted from multiple sources/employers.
-Apart from this step, nothing else changes materially for taxpayers.
-The process remains the same.
+Yes because multiple form 16 are required to collate your income earned and TDS deducted from multiple sources/employers.
+Apart from this step, the process remains the same.